 Now, if you’re a person who values your time, you don’t want to be sitting around and people just not turning up.
 That happens over and over again.
 I’m in different groups and they say, “How do you get people to turn up to your calls?”
 I don’t have a problem.
 First and foremost, you don’t call them a discovery call, that would be the first thing.
 But you sequence and you increase the buying energy, that engagement factor, and they just want to get on that call with you.

 Do you have an example of a video you could share that’s maybe a great template for them to use?
-It could be someone who gives you permission to use it or you just make a pretend one, but something I could include in the show notes for people to watch who are listening right now.
+It could be someone who gives you permission to use it or you just make a pretend one.

 It is very, very simple.
 It is so simple.
 If you want to do the personalized one and you’ve seen one, it’s, “Hey, Stephan.
 Steve here.
 I’ve just seen you booked in for our call on” (whatever time, day).
 “I am really looking forward to it.
 By the way, I’ve had a quick look at your website and I’ve had a quick look at your LinkedIn profile.
 I have got some great ideas that I can’t wait to share with you.
 If you’ve got any questions, please feel free to reach out, but I look forward to seeing you on Thursday at 3 PM.
 Cheers, Steve.”You could use a presentation a thousand times, but the minute you write on it, the retention factor of the information goes up 80%, and action at the end of it goes up 500%.
 Click To Tweet